69th Guards Motor Rifle Division (Russia): Russian invasion of Ukraine

 Since February 2022, the 138th Brigade has taken part in the Russian invasion of Ukraine.
 According to Helsingin Sanomat, social media sources claim the brigade with two battle groups of approximately 800 men was fighting in battle of Kharkiv.
 Local inhabitants of Kamenka interviewed by Helsingin Sanomat claim the brigade has suffered losses and hundreds of soldiers were wounded, with 270 being hospitalized and another 80 being moved to hospitals; however, the paper was unable to verify the claims.

 On 20 March 2022, Ukraine claimed that 10 servicemen in the 138th were being investigated for refusing to fight and encouraging others in the unit to return home.
 Elements of the brigade were routed in the battle of Kharkiv and were withdrawn into Russia.
-At the end of 2023, the brigade was in the north of the Luhansk Oblast, participating in the defense of Kreminna and in the attempts of Russian forces to attack on Kupyansk.
+At the end of 2023, the brigade was in the north of the Luhansk Oblast, participating in the defense of Kreminna and in the attempts of Russian forces to attack on Kupiansk.

 On 1 May 2024, the 138th Brigade was transformed into the 69th Guards Motor Rifle Krasnoselskaya Order of Lenin, Red Banner Division while retaining the historical form, honorary name, awards and military glory.
 It has been reported that the division was deployed to fight in the 2024 Kharkiv offensive and in Vovchansk.

+According to Ukrainian military observer Kostiantyn Mashovets, the 69th Motor Rifle Division operated in a bridgehead over the Oskil River within and south of the town of Dvorichna in January and February 2025.
+In February and March, units of the division reportedly operated near Kindrashivka and Fyholivka, and in April, the Russian ministry of defense credited the division's 344th Motor Rifle Regiment with the capture of Kamianka.